Oscar Griswold: Early life

-Oscar Woolverton Griswold was born on 22 October 1886 in Ruby Valley, Nevada.
+Oscar Woolverton Griswold was born on 22 October 1886 in Ruby Valley, Nevada, son of William Griswold, a prominent Elko County rancher.
 Raised in Arthur, Nevada, he attended the University of Nevada, Reno from 1905 to 1906, when he received an appointment to the United States Military Academy (USMA) at West Point, New York.
-On graduation with the West Point Class of 1910, he was commissioned a second lieutenant in the Infantry.
+On graduation with the West Point Class of 1910, where he graduated 72 in a class of 83, he was commissioned a second lieutenant in the Infantry.

 Military career

 Griswold's early company grade assignments included three years service in China from 1914 to 1917.
-During World War I he served as a major and lieutenant colonel in the 84th Division, American Expeditionary Forces (AEF), from 1918 to 1919, and participated in the Meuse–Argonne offensive.
+During World War I, he served as a major and lieutenant colonel in the 84th Division, American Expeditionary Forces (AEF), from 1918 to 1919, and participated in the Meuse–Argonne offensive.

 Griswold was assigned to the USMA from 1921 to 1924.
 He graduated from the United States Army Command and General Staff College in 1925, graduating 189th in the class of 258, and the United States Army War College in 1929.
 From 1929 to 1931 Griswold served with the War Department General Staff.
 This duty was followed by service with the United States Army Air Corps.
 He served as a member of the Infantry Board from 1932 to 1936, and from 1936 to 1939 was assigned to the Office, Chief of Infantry.